Leopard Gecko Projects

 Smooths (Levis), Roughs (Amyae), Barking (Milii), and Bandeds (Wheeleri)

 We are currently working on several knob-tail gecko projects.
 We have collected several pairs of smooth and rough knob-tails and have had considerable success breeding these, especially the smooths.
 The smooth knob-tails are an amazing looking gecko and even our wives think they are "adorable."
 Rough knob-tails have that tough guy look, so most of our buddies think these are the coolest.
 Either way, they are both awesome and well worth the investment.
-We plan on making several pairs of smooths and roughs available in 2011.

 Other Gecko Projects